September 7, 2022

-*Vaccine recipients under 18 years old must be accompanied by a parent/guardian.
+Children under the age of 18 must be accompanied by a parent or legal guardian.

-All eligible residents 5 years of age and older, including the expanded booster dose individuals, can walk-in for their vaccine anytime during regular clinic hours.
+All eligible residents ages 6 months and older, including the expanded booster dose individuals, can walk-in for their vaccine anytime during regular clinic hours.
 Qualified individuals can still book an appointment in VAMS (vams.cdc.gov), if preferred.
-Vaccine recipients under 18 years old must be accompanied by a parent/guardian.

 - If you are a kupuna age 60 and over and need more individual assistance, please call 242-2273 to request a help desk phone appointment.

-Maui Health is administering Pfizer vaccine first and second booster doses to qualified individuals, as approved by the CDC.
+Maui Health is administering Pfizer vaccine primary series doses, as well first and second booster doses to qualified individuals, as approved by the CDC.

 To see who can get a booster shot, click here.